nayms/contracts-v2/docs/architecture.md

 Since this role is so powerful, upon initial of our smart contracts we set our [Gnosis SAFE](https://gnosis-safe.io/) multisig as the sole address with this role.
 This ensures that all future actions taken at the System admin level require n-of-m signatures via the multisig.

+## Settings contract

+Our [Settings contract](https://github.com/nayms/contracts/blob/master/contracts/Settings.sol) is a singleton contract instance that acts as a global data store for our platfom.

+It exposes a simple key-value storage interface where setting a value can only be done by System admins.

+We pass the address of the Settings contract in the constructor when deploying all other contracts (except the ACL, since Settings uses the ACL to authorize writes).
+Once deployed, a contract can lookup the addresses of other relevant contracts in the system via the Settings contract.